 SWAN also has a South West England group based in the Bath area.
 For further information and to contact South West SWAN click here.

-We have 75 guests and one member online
+We have 45 guests and 2 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE